At Giles Norbury Clinical Hypnotherapy (“we”, “us”, “our”), we are committed to protecting and respecting your privacy.

 This Policy may change from time to time so please check this page occasionally to ensure that you’re happy with any changes.
 By using this website and our services, you’re agreeing to be bound by this Policy.

-Any questions regarding this Policy and my privacy practices should be sent by email to firstname.lastname@example.org or by writing to Giles Norbury Clinical Hypnotherapy, Spiro Chiro Clinic, Holcombe House, Gravel Hill, Ludlow, Shropshire SY8 1QU.
+Any questions regarding this Policy and my privacy practices should be sent by email to firstname.lastname@example.org or by writing to Giles Norbury Clinical Hypnotherapy, The Wellness Space, Unit 1, Moreton Farm, Moreton Eye, Leominster, HR6 0DP.

 Who is Giles Norbury?

 Giles Norbury is a fully qualified Sleep Assessor and Sleep Manager.
-He is also a Clinical Hypnotherapist working (principally) from the Spiro Chiro Clinic in Ludlow.
-He is registered with the Complimentary and Natural Healthcare Council (CNHC), the National Hypnotherapy Society and the General Hypnotherapy Standards Council.
+He is also a Clinical Hypnotherapist working (principally) from The Wellness Space.
+He is registered with the General Hypnotherapy Standards Council and the British Sleep Society.
 He works in accordance with their Codes of Conduct.

 How is information collected from you?